 You'll need to ensure a few different systems are ready to support TLS 1.2 including:

 - All browsers currently supported by Coupa already enabled TLS 1.2 or later.
 You may need to reconfigure older browsers to support TLS 1.2.
+Please reach out to your IT department to assist.

 - All integrations that access Coupa must support TLS 1.2 or later once the change is made.
 Take the opportunity prior to the migration to validate your active integration in the Coupa sandbox environment for your relevant integrations: